iskandar/cordite-network-map-service/README.md

 # Deployment

-1. Wait for you build on master to complete successfully.
+1. Wait for the build on master to complete successfully.
 2. Run the command

     ```